 ext4 with cache flushing entirely disabled (which is unsafe and can lead to data corruption) without sacrificing safety.
 However, making your own filesystem and getting it adopted is impractical for most people writing user-level software.
 Some databases will bypass the filesystem entirely or almost entirely, but this is also impractical for most software.

 That's the file API.
 Now that we've seen that it's extraordinarily difficult to use, let's look at filesystems.

-If we want to make sure that filessytems work, one of the most basic tests we could do is to inject errors are the layer below the filesystem to see if the filesystem handles them properly.
+If we want to make sure that filessystems work, one of the most basic tests we could do is to inject errors are the layer below the filesystem to see if the filesystem handles them properly.
 For example, on a write, we could have the disk fail to write the data and return the appropriate error.
-If the filesystem drops this error or doesn't handle ths properly, that means we have data loss or data corrupiton.
+If the filesystem drops this error or doesn't handle ths properly, that means we have data loss or data corruption.
 This is analogous to the kinds of distributed systems faults Kyle Kingsbury talked about in his distributed systems testing talk yesterday (although these kinds of errors are much more straightforward to test).

 Prabhakaran et al., SOSP’05 did this and found that, for most filesystems tested, almost all write errors were dropped.
 The major exception to this was on ReiserFS, which did a pretty good job with all types of errors tested, but ReiserFS isn't really used today for reasons beyond the scope of this talk.

 We (Wesley Aptekar-Cassels and I) looked at this again in 2017 and found that things had improved significantly.
 Most filesystems (other than JFS) could pass these very basic tests on error handling.